michaeljs1990/docs/networking/ciscocatalyst3560G.md

 show log
 ```

 For me this shows the following.
-Which which is a CRC error when validating the hardware.
+Which is a CRC error when validating the hardware.
-The following is from ciscos website.
+The following is from the cisco website.

 > Note: Cisco-approved Small Form-factor Pluggable (SFP) modules have a serial EEPROM that
 > contains the module serial number, the vendor name and ID, a unique security code, and CRC.